1st Louisiana Native Guard (Union)

-The 1st Louisiana Native Guard (also known as the Corps d'Afrique) was the first all-black regiment in the Union Army.
+The 1st Louisiana Native Guard (also known as the Corps d'Afrique) was the first all-black regiment in the Union army.
 Based in New Orleans, Louisiana, it played a prominent role in the Siege of Port Hudson.
 Its members included a minority of free men of color from New Orleans; most were African-American former slaves who had escaped to join the Union cause and gain freedom.
-A Confederate regiment by the same name served in the Louisiana militia made up entirely of free men of color.
+A Confederate regiment by the same name served in the Louisiana militia made up entirely of free people of color.

 Formation

 After New Orleans fell to Admiral David Farragut in April 1862, Union Major General Benjamin F. Butler headquartered his 12,000-man Army of the Gulf in New Orleans.
-On September 27, 1862, Butler organized the Union Army's 1st Louisiana Native Guard regiment, some of whose members had served in the previous Confederate Native Guard regiment.
+On September 27, 1862, Butler organized the Union army's 1st Louisiana Native Guard, some of whose members had served in the previous Confederate Native Guard regiment.
 Free men of color had served with the militia since the French colonial period.
 But the regiment's initial strength was 1,000 men, and it was composed mostly of African-American former slaves who had escaped to freedom.

-The Union Army's 1st Louisiana Native Guard regiment in September 1862 was not made up only of men from the Confederate Guard.
+The Union 1st Louisiana Native Guard in September 1862 was not made up only of men from the Confederate Guard.
 Of the nearly 1,000 enlisted soldiers of the Confederate Native Guards, only 107 were recorded as enlisting in the Union "Native Guard", and only ten of the 36 officers served the Union.
 The free men of color had varying reasons for volunteering to serve with the Confederacy, in part to preserve their own standing in the society, just as others did.